All Episodes

 This is a great drive-by media example.

-Drive-by show up, and they start launching all kinds of ammo and stuff and get everybody on fire.
+Drive-by show up and they start launching all kinds of ammo and stuff and get everybody on fire.

-They just incendiated a place.
+They just incendiary the place.

 And we know that racism lives.

-The presumption of guilt from the moment the charges were filed establishes a point that I have been making since my own little run-in with the criminal justice.
+The presumption of guilt from the moment the charges were filed establishes a point that I have been making since my own little run-in with criminal justice.

 And it is, and this is, by the way, this is not political.